timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* The good news is that now you can skip that setup
+* The good news is that you can skip that setup now
   - thanks to self hosted ClojureScript.
-* All you need to get coding in Clojure is a URL.
+* All you need to code Clojure is a URL.

 ---